magic-sph/magic/doc/sphinx/outputFiles/outRadialFiles.rst

 .. note:: This file is **only** written when :ref:`l_fluxProfs=.true. <varl_fluxProfs>`

 This file contains the time and horizontally averaged heat flux carried out by several physical processes: conductive flux, convective flux, kinetic flux, viscous flux, Poynting flux and resistive flux.
-This file is calculated by the subroutine ``outPar`` in ``outPar.f90``.
+This file is calculated by the subroutine :f:subr:`outPar <outpar_mod/outpar()>`.

    +---------------+-----------------------------------------------------------------+